 The department is divided into three bureaus; Patrol Bureau, Special Investigations Bureau, and the Services Bureau.
 The management team is responsible for the program development and coordination within their respective bureaus and units.

-The Assistant Chief of Police is responsible for command oversight of all Police Department operations with assistance from four Lieutenants.
-Two Lieutenants command the Patrol Bureau; one Lieutenant is responsible for the Patrol Support Unit and Day Shift Patrol operations and the second Lieutenant is responsible for Early and Late Shift Patrol operations.
+The Chief of Police is responsible for command oversight of all Police Department operations with assistance from two captains and four Lieutenants.
+The department is split into two major divisions, Operations and Support, with a captain commanding each one.
+In the Operations division, two Lieutenants command the Patrol Bureau; one Lieutenant is responsible for the Patrol Support Unit and Day Shift Patrol operations and the second Lieutenant is responsible for Early and Late Shift Patrol operations.
 A third Lieutenant is in command of the Special Investigations Bureau overseeing all of the department's detectives and juveniles officers.
-The fourth Lieutenant commands the Services Bureau and has oversight of all administrative, training, and communications functions.
-The Captain is shared in Protective Services, police and fire departments, managing policies, accreditation, and emergency management.
+In the Support Division, a fourth Lieutenant commands the Services Bureau and has oversight of all administrative, training, and communications functions.

 These six commanders and Chief of Police are the department's management team.